Public assistance Wayne County and Detroit Michigan.

 - Weatherization Assistance Program – Receive free energy conserving improvements to your home.

 Home Repairs are separately offered.
 This can help a homeowner address unsafe conditions or make critical repairs.
 This can include replacement or repair of a non-functioning hot water heaters, septic system, or furnace.
+Seniors, the disabled and other low-income families that live in an older house that needs major repairs can get some safety work done.

 People who move to the Detroit or Wayne County Michigan region, and who are classified as refugees by the federal government, may be able to get medical bill help, health coverage, and cash assistance from the Refugee Assistance Program.
 If you do not qualify for FIP (TANF) or Medicaid, then this refuge program may be able to offer some short term assistance.